TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-02-cluster-more-interactive-than-book-deeper-than-post.md

 These posts are also moved from the main page into [own *deprecated posts* page](/deprecated-posts).
 That way you can still find them, but they don't confuse new readers by outdated know-how.

-You might see this as redundant work and that I'm a nerd (guilty!), but **I'm super-focused on you, my readers and I want you to ast in safe environment**.understand every change that happens so you can learn f
+You might see this as redundant work and that I'm a nerd (guilty!), but **I'm super-focused on you, my readers and I want you to understand every change that happens so you can learn fast in safe environment**.

 <br>